NikolaDucak/at/README.md

 ```
 at [title]
 Runtime:
     d        : refresh display
+    <space>  : play/pause
+    r        : restart
     q        : exit
-    r : restart stopwatch
 ```

 ## Installation
-Make sure you have ncurses development library installed.On debian like system you can get ncurses with:
+Make sure you have pthread, ncurses & boost timer development library installed. \
+On debian like system you can get the dependancies with:
 ```
-$ sudo apt install libncurses6-dev
+$ sudo apt install libpthread-stubs0-dev libncurses6-dev libboost-timer1.67-dev
 ```

 Then install AT with: